 Hand washing costumes is probably the best option

 Halloween costumes are usually quite delicate and are likely to just fall apart in the washer.
 The best rule of thumb is to hand wash children’s costumes.
-Halloween costumes are often very cheaply made, and are sewn with just basic stitching; the washing machine will likely be too rough and abrasive.
-Many will even say on the tag, “Not machine washable” — always check first.
+Halloween costumes are often very cheaply made and are sewn with just basic stitching, so the washing machine will likely be too rough and abrasive.
+Many will even say on the tag, “Not machine washable”, so always check first.

 Check the labels and the material